luop0812/HPRC_IntroHPC/_episodes/11-cluster.md

 {: .challenge}

-## Grabbing files from the internet
+## Grabbing files from the Internet

-To download files from the internet, the absolute best tool is `wget`.
+To download files from the Internet, the absolute best tool is `wget`.
-The syntax is relatively straightforwards: `wget https://some/link/to/a/file.tar.gz`
+The syntax is relatively straightforward: `wget https://path/to/file.tar.gz`

 > ## Downloading the Drosophila genome
 > The *Drosophila melanogaster* reference genome is located at the following website: